Marylebone station

-Marylebone is one of the squares on the British Monopoly board, and is popular for filming because of its relative quietness compared to other London termini.
+Marylebone is one of the squares on the British Monopoly board and is popular for filming because of its relative quietness compared to other London termini.

 Location

 The station stands on Melcombe Place just north of Marylebone Road, a straight west-to-east thoroughfare through Marylebone in Central London; Baker Street is close by to the east and south-east.
 It is in the northern, Lisson Grove, neighbourhood of the district, in a northern projection of the Bryanston and Dorset Square ward immediately south of St John's Wood.
 North-east is Regent's Park, north in a network of mostly residential streets is Lord's Cricket Ground and south, south-west and south-east are a mixed-use network of streets.
 Other nearby London termini are Euston and Paddington.

 A number of TfL bus routes serve the station.

 National Rail

-The main line station has six platforms; two built in 1899, two inserted into the former carriage road in the 1980s, and two built in September 2006.
-It is the only non-electrified terminal in London.
-Marylebone is operated by Chiltern Railways (part of Deutsche Bahn), making it one of the few London terminal stations not to be managed by Network Rail.
+The main line National Rail station has six platforms: two built in 1899, two inserted into the former carriage road in the 1980s and two added in September 2006.
+It is the only non-electrified railway terminus in London.
+Marylebone is operated by Chiltern Railways, making it one of the few London terminus stations not to be managed by Network Rail.